-On some platforms (Dawsonera, Ebook Central and EBSCOHost) you will find ebooks that are restricted to a limited number of concurrent users.
+On some platforms (Dawsonera, Ebook Central, EBSCOHost and VLeBooks) you will find ebooks that are restricted to a limited number of concurrent users.
 If you see this message, the limit has been reached.
 You will need to wait until one of the users finishes with the ebook before you can access it.
 Dawsonera and Ebook Central let you join a waiting list and receive a notification when the book is available.

 The ebooks@cambridge team receives a ‘turnaway’ report every time one of our users tries and fails to access a title for this reason.
 We use this information to purchase upgrades where funds allow.